BetaMasaheft/betmas-e2e/Plan/03_user.md

 8. Open viewer by scrolling to the upper menu and clicking on "images"
 9. Go to image 182 to look at text

-## Identifiy the work ID through text search (when text is available)
+## Identify the work ID through text search (when text is available)

 1. Go to https://betamasaheft.eu/
 2. Type characteristic 1-3 word combinations from the beginning of the work, i.e. "አንጋረ፡ ፈላስፋ፡" https://betamasaheft.eu/simpleSearch.html?query=%22%E1%8A%A0%E1%8A%95%E1%8C%8B%E1%88%A8%E1%8D%A1+%E1%8D%88%E1%88%8B%E1%88%B5%E1%8D%8B%22